Azure-Samples/azure-search-openai-javascript/README.md

 ### Project setup

-You have a few options for setting up this project.
+There are multiple ways to successfully setup this project.

-The easiest way to get started is GitHub Codespaces, since it will setup all the tools for you, but you can also [set it up locally](#local-environment) if desired.
+The easiest way to get started is with GitHub Codespacesm that provides preconfigurations to setup all the tools for you.
+[Read more below](#github-codespaces).
+Alternatively you can [set up your local environment](#local-environment) follwing the instructions below.

 #### GitHub Codespaces